In the laboratory

 "Usability and the utility, not the visual design, determine the success or failure of a web-app.
 Since the visitor of the page is the only person who clicks the mouse and therefore decides everything, user-centric design has become a standard approach for successful and profit-oriented web design.
 After all, if users can’t use a feature, it might as well not exist." - Vitaly Friedman

 We take it a step further.
 Lean is how we live, let alone build stuff.
 We 'build, measure, learn, repeat'and never raise funds without setting it right.

-Bootstrapping has its own entrepreneurial lessons that cannot be learnt without self experiencing it.
+Bootstrapping has its own entrepreneurial lessons that cannot be learnt without self experiencing them.
 We iterate, customer validate and reiterate.
-If we fail, we fail fast, we re-iterate even faster and all of that, at minimum cost implications.
+If we fail, we also fail fast, we re-iterate even faster and all of that, at minimum cost implications.
 In short we make sure we customer validate the products before we look to move to the next steps of development.
 Shit gets done in least amounts of not only money but also time.